-Content is the King, But Is your Content as per 2021?
-In the past, many did well cranking out content that was salted and peppered with the keywords they wanted to rank for Website Content.
+Content is the King, But Is your Content as per 2020 ?
+In the past many did well cranking out content that was salted and peppered with the keywords they wanted to rank for.

 This was a time when site maps could rank in Google’s search results.
 But Google doesn’t send traffic to random content anymore.
 Algorithms like Panda came out that targeted manufactured content designed around keywords.